msteffan/fundamentals/03_chapter/08_lesson.md

 * **`null`** is actually a value that you can assign to a variable as a representation of "no value."

 ### 'falsey' / 'truthy'
 We've seen in the first few lessons that some operators can behave differently depending on the kind of values that they are operating on.
-For example, in the expression `1 + 2 + 3 + 4`, the `+` operator is performing addition; however, in the expression `'Happy birthday, ' + 'Tom'`, the `+` operator is working with strings, so it performs a concatenation instead.
+For example, in the expression `1 + 2 + 3 + 4`, the `+` operator is performing addition; however, in the expression <code>'Happy birthday, ' + 'Tom'</code>, the `+` operator is working with strings, so it performs a concatenation instead.

-Another example of this is the logical operators NOT(`!`), OR (`||`), and AND (`&&`); although they're primarily used with boolean values, they can also accept inputs that are strings, numbers... pretty much anything.
+Another example of this is the logical operators NOT(`!`), OR (`||`), and AND (<code>&&</code>); although they're primarily used with boolean values, they can also accept inputs that are strings, numbers... pretty much anything.
 When this happens, the logical operators categorize their inputs as being either 'falsey' and 'truthy'.

 Here's a table to show you which kinds of values are considered truthy and falsey in JavaScript.